scivision/fortran-filesystem/README.md

 pathlib currently uses the default Fortran `character` kind, which is ASCII.
 This means that UTF-8 / UTF-16 / UTF-32 strings are not supported.
 You may find a particular compiler and computer passes some non-ASCII strings, but this is not supported.

+### Unsupported compilers

+At this time, these compilers aren't supported for reasons including:

+#### Nvidia HPC-SDK

+nvfortran 22.1 does not support `character(:), allocatable` from Fortran 2003, which is used everywhere in pathlib.
+New Fortran language standard features aren't being added to nvfortran until the Flang f18 LLVM project is ready to use.
+I would estimate this as being in a couple years from now.